 Advanced Electric Vehicles Graduate Certificate

-Engineers in this program will take core courses plus two of four electives These courses were designed by "competency teams," whose explicit purpose is to create curriculum that is directly responsive to Ford's needs, but also deploys the most current technology, strategies, methods and tools emerging from universities, corporations and national laboratories.
+The courses were designed by "competency teams," whose explicit purpose is to create curriculum that is directly responsive to current needs, but also deploys the most current technology, strategies, methods and tools emerging from universities, corporations and national laboratories.